kafeinOmer/openhab-android/docs/USAGE.md

 ### My notifications are delayed

-All notifications are sent as "high priority" messages, which means that the device and the e-Safe app are waken up and display the notification.
+All notifications are sent as "high priority" messages, which means that the device and the e-SAFE app are waken up and display the notification.
 However vendors/third parties can implement custom "cleanup", "optimization" and "battery saver" apps, which might lead to delayed notifications.
-Please have a look at [dontkillmyapp.com](https://dontkillmyapp.com/) how to make an exception for e-Safe in these apps.
+Please have a look at [dontkillmyapp.com](https://dontkillmyapp.com/) how to make an exception for e-SAFE in these apps.

 ### Notifications in FOSS version

 The version on Play Store uses [FCM](https://en.wikipedia.org/wiki/Firebase_Cloud_Messaging) to receive push notifications in real time.
 In the FOSS version this library has to be removed and has been replaced by a polling mechanism.
 This has a few disadvantages:
 * Notifications are only fetched every 6 hours by default.
-It uses the same schedule than [Send device information to  e-Safe ](#send-device-information-to-openhab).
+It uses the same schedule than [Send device information to  e-SAFE ](#send-device-information-to-openhab).
 * Read status aren't synced between devices.
 * The maximum number of messages that can be received during one fetch is limited to 20.